PopSugar

-PopSugar Inc. is an American media and technology company that is the parent to the media property PopSugar (stylized POPSUGAR).
-The company was founded in 2006 by married couple Brian and Lisa Sugar as a pop culture blog.
-The company is part of American digital holding company Vox Media.
+PopSugar is an online American pop culture and wellness publication, founded in 2006 by married couple Brian and Lisa Sugar.
+The company is part of American digital holding company VM Publishing, LLC, a subsidiary of PMX Global, LLC, unit of Penske Media Corporation.

+PopSugar features lifestyle content targeted towards women 18–34, across topics such as beauty, entertainment, fashion, fitness, food, and parenting, on mobile, video, and social media.

 History

-Husband and wife Brian Sugar and Lisa Sugar founded PopSugar, in 2006, after a suggestion by blogger Om Malik that Lisa turn her celebrity gossip hobby into a company.
+Husband and wife Brian Sugar and Lisa Sugar founded Sugar Publishing Incorporated, in 2006, after a suggestion by blogger Om Malik that Lisa turn her celebrity gossip hobby into a company.
 Brian became CEO and Lisa Editor-in-Chief, and they added venture capitalist Michael Moritz to the board.

-In 2007, the company acquired ShopStyle, a fashion shopping search engine, followed by acquisitions of Starbrand Media, FreshGuide, and Circle of Moms in 2012.
-In 2013, the company officially changed its name from Sugar Inc. to PopSugar, and announced that it was profitable and had grown to over 450 employees.
-In 2019, American digital holding company Group Nine Media acquired PopSugar in an all-stock transaction.
+In 2007, the company announced a name change to Sugar Inc. along with the acquisition of ShopStyle, a fashion shopping search engine, followed by acquisitions of Starbrand Media, FreshGuide, and Circle of Moms in 2012.
+In 2013, the company officially changed its name from Sugar Inc. to PopSugar Inc., and announced that it was profitable and had grown to over 450 employees.